Nov 6, 2024

 [C++] include from /dev/stdin

-When I was publishing Concurrent LRUCache which is used by my previous job at LI, I used this feature provided by godbolt for demo, which is it could include headers through https protocol.
+When I was publishing Concurrent LRUCache which is used by my previous job at Linkedin, I used this feature provided by godbolt for demo, which is it could include headers through https protocol.

 e.g: https://godbolt.org/z/Y6he8z9Gf